azaj01/OpenCUA/README.md

 👉 See **[AgentNetBench/README.md](./evaluation/agentnetbench/README.md)** for usage instructions.

-# TODO
-## vLLM Support
+## TODO
+- [ ] **vLLM Support**
-We are actively working with the vLLM team to add support for OpenCUA models.
+  - Actively working with the vLLM team to add support for OpenCUA models.

-**Workaround:** For now, please use the standard transformers library as shown in the examples above.
-We will update this section once vLLM support becomes available.
+  - **Workaround:** For now, use the standard `transformers` library as shown in the examples above.

-## Training Code
+  - Will update this section once vLLM support becomes available.

+- [ ] **Training Code**
-OpenCUA models are developed based on the training infrastructure of Kimi Team.
-We are developting the training pipeline based on the open-source infrastructure as well.
+  - OpenCUA models are developed based on the training infrastructure of Kimi Team.
+  - Currently developing the training pipeline based on open-source infrastructure.

-# Acknowledge
+## Acknowledge
 <p>
 We thank Su Yu, Caiming Xiong, Binyuan Hui, and the anonymous reviewers for their insightful discussions and valuable feedback.
 We are grateful to Moonshot AI for providing training infrastructure and annotated data.